Geonkick-Synthesizer/geonkick/doc/Documentation.md

 General controls are applied after layers mixer.
 Arranged vertically, and applied from top to bottom.
 The compressor is applied the last one.

-- "Amplitude" - controls the maximum amplitude after the layers mixer
+- Amplitude knob controls the maximum amplitude after the layers mixer.
--  Amplitude envelope
+- "Amplitude" buttons shows the general amplitude envelope
-- Filter
-- Filter cutoff envelope
+- Filter (the sample controls as for oscillator)
 - Distortion
-- Distortion drive envelope
+- Distortion drive and volume envelopes can be accesed with buttons "Drive" and "Volume"
 - Compressor

 #### Limiter